-If possible, stay on the line unless otherwise advised by the dispatcher.
-If assistance is required from off campus, the dispatcher will summon the appropriate police, fire, and/or medical service.
+If possible, stay on the line unless otherwise advised by the person who takes the call.
+If assistance is required from off campus, the call-taker will summon the appropriate police, fire, and/or medical service.

 Members of the community are helpful when they immediately report crimes or emergencies to the MassArt Department of Public Safety for the purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notice, when deemed necessary.